BrouZie/sokratOS/docs/02-keybinds/terminal-apps.md

 ### Launch in Floating Mode

-For apps that work better floating:
+For tuis that work better floating:

 ```conf
 # Use sokratos-floaterminal helper